 That phenomenon came to mind as I was reading what the Apostle Paul wrote: ‘Get rid of the old yeast that you may be a new batch without yeast–as you really are. (v.
 7).
-He says that sin can take off like wildfire in us, the church, and certainly the world.
+He says that sin can take off like wildfire.
 Like rapid-rising yeast.
 He says to get rid of it.
 Find the sin, name and confess it, and move on as God’s forgiven children.

-The apostle says ‘…as you really are’.
-Did you hear him?
-I did… but so many times I don’t feel it.
-Like a phantom feeling.
-Forgiven yet still carrying around that load of guilt and shame as if God had done nothing for me.
+Paul says ‘…as you really are’.
+But so many times I don’t feel it.
+Phantom feeling.
+Forgiven… yet carrying around that load of guilt as if Jesus did nothing for me.
 Nothing.
 Still toting my sins on my shoulders.
 Phantom feeling.